Bayesian Network Structure Discovery Using Large Language Models: Introduction

-Structure discovery of probabilistic graphical models (PGMs) is key to understanding complex systems, as it reveals the underlying dependency structure among variables.
-Traditional approaches, including constraint-based algorithms \citep{spirtes2001causation} and score-based methods \citep{chickering2002optimal}, typically require large amounts of observational data and intensive computation, limiting their practical use.
-Incorporating domain knowledge is another option, but it is typically done manually, which is labor-intensive and error-prone.
-This motivates the development of new methods to infer probabilistic structures more effectively and efficiently. \\ Recently, large language models (LLMs) trained on large-scale text corpora have demonstrated remarkable performance across many NLP benchmarks~\citep{brown2020language}.
-Their strong ability to capture a broad range of dependencies, including implicit causal and statistical structures, makes LLMs a promising tool for structure learning.
+Recently, large language models (LLMs) trained on large-scale text corpora have demonstrated remarkable performance~\citep{brown2020language}, including capabilities in probabilistic reasoning and the extraction of structured knowledge from text~\citep{nafar-etal-2024-teaching,nafar2025extractingprobabilisticknowledgelarge,Nafar_Venable_Kordjamshidi_2025}.
+Their ability to capture a broad range of dependencies, including implicit causal and statistical structures, makes LLMs a promising tool for structure learning.
 Several approaches attempt to use LLMs as sources of prior knowledge~\citep{ban2023query, vashishtha2023causal, long2023causal} or as post-hoc verifiers~\citep{khatibi2024alcm}.
 In both cases, the core structure learning process is constrained to be tightly coupled with data-driven optimization techniques.
-Directly eliciting full probabilistic graphs from LLMs remains challenging, mainly due to two factors: (1) the combinatorial complexity of graph construction, making it difficult for LLMs to generate globally coherent structures, and (2) the lack of effective mechanisms to enforce structural constraints (e.g., acyclicity) and to incorporate observational data within prompt-based interactions. \\ In this paper, we address the core challenges and demonstrate the potential of LLMs as central agents for structure learning.
-We formulate probabilistic graph discovery as a prompting task, where an LLM is provided with variable metadata and queried to produce a directed acyclic graph (DAG) that captures probabilistic relationships.
-Our framework unifies data-free estimation and score-aware refinement, keeping the LLM in the loop throughout.
-In Phase-1 PromptBN, we introduce an effective prompting strategy tailored to elicit valid structures from the LLM without any observational data.
-When data are available in Phase-2 ReActBN, we compute structure scores (e.g., Bayesian Information Criterion) offline and incorporate them into a ReAct-style agentic workflow~\cite{yao2023react}.
-This workflow enables the LLM to supervise and refine the initial graph, in contrast to prior methods that rely on external algorithms for post-hoc correction.
-Our key contributions are as follows: \begin{itemize} \item \textbf{A unified framework for structure discovery}: We propose a novel framework that performs both data-free graph estimation and score-aware refinement under the supervision of an LLM.
-This design enables flexible structure discovery with or without data, fully within the language model loop.
+Directly eliciting full probabilistic graphs from LLMs remains challenging, mainly due to two factors: (1) the combinatorial complexity of graph construction, making it difficult for LLMs to generate globally coherent structures, and (2) the lack of effective mechanisms to enforce structural constraints (e.g., acyclicity) and to incorporate observational data within prompt-based interactions.

-\item \textbf{Bayesian network estimation via prompting}: We introduce PromptBN, which utilizes a meta-prompting mechanism to construct a full Bayesian network via a single-step LLM call.